Craniosacral therapy Brighton

-CST affects the Central Nervous System, which in turn affects the whole body system.
+Craniosacral therapy affects the Central Nervous System, which in turn affects the whole body system.
 Our brain and spinal cord is bathed and protected by Cerebrospinal Fluid (CSF) and enclosed within membrane sacks.
-This whole unit has a semi–closed hydraulic pumping system which creates a faint rhythm within the body, known as the CranioSacral Rhythm (named by Dr Upledger after extensive scientific studies (1975-1983) at Michigan State University.)
+This whole unit has a faint pulsing rhythm within the body, known as the craniosacral rhythm (named by Dr Upledger after extensive scientific studies (1975-1983) at Michigan State University.)
 This rhythm, which runs at a different speed to the breathing rhythm and the heart rate rhythm, produces a movement which can be felt with a very light touch.
-Any restrictions or dysfunctions within this system mean that the natural flow of this rhythm is affected.
-A therapist can feel how well the rhythm is reflected throughout the entire body.
+Any restrictions within this system affect the natural flow of the rhythm.
+This can be felt during a treatment by the therapist.
 If a rhythm is strong, clear and symmetrical, the body is healthy.
 Restrictions make the rhythm feel weak, unclear and sometimes asymmetrical.
-A therapist can treat the restrictions and improve the flow of the CSF, enabling a stronger better rhythm.
+A therapist can treat the restrictions and improve the flow and rhythm of the CSF, which in turn can improve most bodily functions.

 The principle of CST is that the body is perfectly able to mend and repair itself, the therapist merely facilitates this process.
 A client’s body shows the therapist what needs to happen for change.
 Often it is at a part of the body very different to the area where the client is experiencing any problems.
 The body can cleverly adapt and compensate to issues within it, creating patterns of restrictions which can ripple from head to toe.

 How can it help me?